RagnarB83/ash-documentation/docs/module_molcrys.rst

     Cluster_FF=MMforcefield_read('Cluster_forcefield.ff')

     #Defining, QM, MM and QM/MM theory levels for Optimization
-    #ORCAlines: If same theory as used in molcrys, then orcadir, orcasimpleinput and orcablocks can be commented out/deleted.
+    #ORCAlines: If same theory as used in molcrys, then orcasimpleinput and orcablocks can be commented out/deleted.
     numcores=12
     orcasimpleinput="!
 PBE0 def2-SVP def2/J tightscf NMR"
     orcablocks="